 Does a yeast infection mean you have an STD?

-No, a yeast infection isn’t a sexually transmitted disease (STD).
+No, a vaginal yeast infection isn’t an STD.
 Although sex can trigger a yeast infection, you can develop one even if you’re not sexually active.
 It’s also worth mentioning that although many STDs can cause symptoms similar to those of a yeast infection, they’re two different conditions.

 How do I know if it's a yeast infection or STD?